Jon Koncak

 Koncak received a six-year, $13 million contract from the Hawks in 1989 – an unprecedented total for a reserve.
 Since he was a restricted free agent at the time, the Atlanta Hawks matched this offer from the Detroit Pistons.
-As a result, he earned the derisive nickname "Jon Contract".
+As a result, he earned the derisive nickname Jon Contract.

-On February 23, 2008 SMU retired Koncak's jersey.
+On February 23, 2008, SMU retired Koncak's jersey.
 Koncak is an Eagle Scout.

-Koncak also won a gold medal at the 1984 Summer Olympics as a part of the United States men's basketball team.
+Koncak also won a gold medal at the 1984 Summer Olympics as a part of the US men's basketball team.